Jiahai-Ma/Jiahai-Ma.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student in Mechanical Engineering at Harbin Institute of Technology, Shenzhen, under the supervision of Hailin Huang.
+Before that, I graduated from Dalian University of Technology where I received my Bachelor of Engineering in Mechanical Engineering.

- I graduated from Texas Tech University where I received my Bachelor of Science in Mechanical Engineering and minor in Computer Science and Mathematics.
+My research interests